-In addition to these Consolidated Plan priorities, in 2015, Governor Shumlin and Vermont Agency of Human Services Secretary Hal Cohen launched a statewide initiative to end child and family homelessness in Vermont by 2020.4 This three-part plan includes:
+In addition to these Consolidated Plan priorities, Vermont has adopted a statewide framework to reduce child and family homelessness in Vermont.5 This three-part plan includes:

-1) Adopting the national "Family Connection" framework, developed by the U.S. Interagency Council on Homelessness, to ensure that local communities have a coordinated system for assessing families' housing needs and connecting them to the appropriate benefits, employment, and evidence-based interventions,

-2) Bringing together rental subsidy programs with intensive services for people who are homeless so that families can get into housing faster and local providers can spend less time coordinating resources and more time addressing and resolving the root causes that led to homelessness; and,

-3) Increasing the number of apartments that are accessible and affordable to Vermonters with extremely low incomes so that we create homes and opportunity for families experiencing homelessness today, as well as stabilize families who are housed but struggling under rents that are out of step with their income.
+- 1) Adopting the national "Family Connection" framework, developed by the U.S. Interagency Council on Homelessness, to ensure that local communities have a coordinated system for assessing families' housing needs and connecting them to the appropriate benefits, employment, and evidence-based interventions, - 2) Bringing together rental subsidy programs with intensive services for people who are homeless so that families can get into housing faster and local providers can spend less time coordinating resources and more time resolving the root causes that led to homelessness; and, - 3) Increasing the number of apartments that are accessible and affordable to Vermonters with extremely low incomes to create homes and opportunity for families experiencing homelessness today, as well as stabilize families who are housed but struggling under rents that are out of step with their income.

-Finally, this year the QAP was revised to address the high priority needs of Vermont's homeless population.
+Finally, in 2015 the QAP was revised to address the high priority needs of Vermont's homeless population.
 The QAP now includes two types of incentives to encourage developers to set aside either 10% or 25% of their Tax Credit units for people who are homeless.